SiemensIndustrialEdgeITA/edge-postgresql/README.md

 In this application example, the use of a **SIMATIC S7 PLC** data source is considered, configured within the **SIMATIC S7 Connector** application by entering the properties necessary for the communication and the list of variables to be monitored.

-In this case, within the S7 Connector application an **S7-1500 CPU** has been configured as a Datasource with S7 + protocol and with **Bulk Publish** data publishing mode:
+In this case, within the S7 Connector application an **S7-1500 CPU** has been configured as a Datasource with S7 + protocol and with **Bulk Publish** data publishing mode.

 ![app-example-s7-add-datasource](docs/app-example-s7-add-datasource.png)